tgvashworth/pldn.io/README.md

 pldn.io cache | Yes | We cache recently used URLs, so if the CDN doesn't have it, we might! pldn.io server | Yes | This is main bit of pldn, finding the libraries you need and building a file.
 It pldn.io package cache | No | We will cache the contents of specific libraries to make pldn even faster.
-Pulldown | Pulldown accepts a list of identifiers (like `jquery` and `backbone`), and converts them into URLs for those libraries on a CDN by hitting the Pulldown API.
+Pulldown | Yes | Pulldown accepts a list of identifiers (like `jquery` and `backbone`), and converts them into URLs for those libraries on a CDN by hitting the Pulldown API.
-Pulldown API | The [Pulldown API](https://github.com/phuu/pulldown-api) resolves identifiers to URLs using [pulldown-resolve](https://github.com/phuu/pulldown-resolve).
+Pulldown API | Yes | The [Pulldown API](https://github.com/phuu/pulldown-api) resolves identifiers to URLs using [pulldown-resolve](https://github.com/phuu/pulldown-resolve).
 This actually defers to CDNJS, but this dependency can be changed or improved in future.
-CDNjs | As mentioned above, Pulldown gets its libraries from CDNjs, although this could be added to or improved in future.
+CDNjs | Yes | As mentioned above, Pulldown gets its libraries from CDNjs, although this could be added to or improved in future.

-## Other info

-- We tell you about errors with a simple `console.log` inside the concatted file.
-If something's going wrong, check your browser's console.

 ### Notes